Eric Reid Signs Panthers Contract; Had Filed Collusion Grievance Against NFL

 "I wouldn't use the word concerned," Reid told reporters.
 "I would say I understand that's a possibility.
 And I'm completely fine with it.
 The things that I've done, I stand by, and I've done that for my own personal beliefs.
 Like I said, I'm fine with whatever outcome happens because of that."

 He filed a collusion grievance against NFL in early May after going unsigned through the first six weeks of free agency.
+Per Rapoport, that grievance "remains unchanged" after signing with the Panthers.

 Niners head coach Kyle Shanahan had confirmed in November he wanted Reid to remain part of the long-term plan on defense but noted there's always a "business aspect" of every decision.